On the Brill-Noether loci of a curve embedded in a K3 surface: The Brill-Noether loci

-As in the previous cases, the restriction map $M_{X,H}(v)\rightarrow B_C^{p+4}(4,4p)$ is well defined and injective when $g\cong 2 \pmod 4$, moreover under the hypothesis of Lemma \ref{lem:stabEC}, the sheaves in the image of the map have no more than $p+4$ linearly independent global sections.
+The proof of this lemma is similar to those of Lemmas \ref{lem:stabEA} and \ref{lem:stabEB}.
+As in the previous cases, the restriction map $M_{X,H}(v)\rightarrow B_C^{p+4}(4,4p)$ is well defined and injective when $g\cong 2 \pmod 4$ (so Theorem \ref{thm:BN23} holds true also in this case), moreover under the hypothesis of Lemma \ref{lem:stabEC}, the sheaves in the image of the map have no more than $p+4$ linearly independent global sections.